 Officers, Managers and Supervisors.
 All officers, managers and supervisors are responsible for reviewing this Code with their employees.
 Officers, managers and supervisors are also responsible for the diligent review of practices and procedures in place to help ensure compliance with this Code.

-Current as of March 2012.
+Current as of September, 2017.